-Plan of Finance: pending review by the Reservoir Committee and adoption by the JPA in September 2021, the Plan of Finance is the proposed, feasible, financing and pay-go options and requirements for funding the non-public cost share of all project costs.
+Plan of Finance: the plan identifying and evaluating feasible funding options, including financing and pay-go options, and describing the requirements for funding the non-public cost share of all project costs.

 Principles for the Storage, Delivery and Sale of Sites Reservoir Project Water (Storage Principles): reviewed by the Reservoir Committee and adopted by the JPA in April 2021, the Storage Principles serve as the basic framework for development, adoption, and/or execution of additional or more formal agreements, policies, and procedures related to the storage, delivery, and sale of Sites Project water, as needed.